technetos/uPackage/README.md

 #Algorithm
 >   uPackage is broken up into multiple C++ classes.
 Each class uses its own algorithm during execution.
-I will cover each one by one and then
+I will cover each one by one and then explain how they work together.

 #####Config
 `config.h` `config.cpp`